-“But the hour is coming, and is now here, when the true worshippers will worship the Father in spirit and truth, for the Father is seeking such people to worship Him.
-God is spirit, and those who worship Him must worship in spirit and truth” (John 4:23,24).
+“But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship Him.
+God is spirit, and those who worship Him must worship in spirit and truth” (John 4:23-24).

 Serving Him in spirit

 God is spirit and we have a spirit: “God’s Spirit touches our spirits and confirms who we really are.
 We know who He is, and we know who we are: Father and children” (Rom.
 8:16 MSG).

 When we are born again, we become one spirit with God’s Spirit, and we become partakers of the divine nature: “But he who is joined to the Lord becomes one spirit with Him” (1 Corinthians 6:17).
 The word ‘joined” is a translation of a Greek verb which is related to the word kolla which means ‘glue’.
 So God’s Spirit and my spirit are ‘glued’ like two sheets of paper.
 We are one, yet to be distinguished.
 We live in two-oneness.
 Christ is the light of the world and so are we (John 8:12; Matthew 5:14).
 To serve in spirit is to serve Him in the knowledge that the believer and Christ are organically one as the branch and the Vine (John 15:5).
 Are you in search for yourself, who you really are?
 You will only find it in two-oneness with Christ.
 He is our Life and we fellowship from Spirit to spirit.
 That’s also the way we read the Bible, not of the letter but in spirit: “Lord, touch my heart through Your words!”
 We worship Him in spirit, knowing that in spirit He speaks to us.
 We don’t worship God in temples made by hands (Acts 7:48), or in any other material way.
 God is a pure spirit and we meet Him “in spirit”.